sverweij/virtual-code-owners/README.md

 It keeps editors and IDE's from messing up your formatting.

 Various editors assume an ALL_CAPS file name with `#` characters on various lines to be markdown, and will auto format them as such.
-This makes for either very ugly or in worst cases invalid CODEOWNERS files.
 Usually such autoformatting is not present on text files.

-Apparently these editors know about CODEOWNERS, though, so they don't mess with the formatting of _those_.
+Often these editors know about CODEOWNERS, so they won't confuse _those_ with markdown.

 ### Why does this exist at all?
 Why not just use GitHub teams?

-You should _totally_ use GitHub teams!
-If you can.
+If you can you should _totally_ use GitHub teams!

 Organizations sometimes have large mono repositories with many code owners.
 They or their bureaucracy haven't landed on actually using GitHub teams to